keithgmitchell/violacein_prediction/README.md

     ```

 8. Run build_and_test_hmms.sh, this will also test the query sequences against the non_producers and known producers
+    8. Run build_and_test_hmms.sh, this will also test the query sequences against the non_producers and known producers
     ```
     ./../matches_output/build_and_test.hmms.sh
     ```